FoodScore

 Reader questions

 Yes, air-popped popcorn is considered a very healthy snack, scoring 85/100 on FoodScore.
-It is a whole grain, rich in dietary fiber (14.5g per 100g), and provides a good amount of plant-based protein (12.9g per 100g).
-It contains no added sugar, very little sodium, and is minimally processed, making it an excellent choice for a nutritious snack.
+It is a minimally processed whole grain that is high in fiber and contains notable amounts of protein and essential minerals like magnesium and iron.
+It is also naturally low in sodium and contains no added sugar or trans fats, making it a nutritious choice.

 Is air-popped popcorn good for weight loss?

-What are some healthy alternatives or substitutions for popcorn?
+What are some good alternatives to air-popped popcorn?

 Yes, popcorn, being a whole grain, contains polyphenols, which are a type of antioxidant.
-These compounds are found in the hull of the popcorn kernel.
-While not as concentrated as in some fruits and vegetables, the antioxidants in popcorn can contribute to reducing oxidative stress in the body.
-However, the overall contribution depends on the amount consumed and the preparation method.
+These compounds are found in the hull of the kernel and can help protect the body's cells from damage caused by free radicals.
+While not a primary source compared to fruits and vegetables, it contributes to overall antioxidant intake as part of a balanced diet.

 Explore more